reaktivate/venuex-web-app/README.md

 [Firebase Javascript SDK](https://firebase.google.com/docs/web/setup) is initialized in `src/firebase.js`, with the config values taken from the corresponding `REACT_APP_FIREBASE_` [environment variables](#environment-variables).

 To reduce the chance of accidental data corruption/production outage, **keep the project's test and development Firebase instances separate from the production instance**.

+## Venue ID

+By default, venue ID is equal to the venue's domain name and is automatically derived from the page URL.
+It can be overridden through `REACT_APP_VENUE_ID` [environment variable](#environment-variables) for ease of local development.

 ## Environment Variables